biomap-research/xTrimoMultimer/README.md

 ## Copyright Notice

 Caution: To deprecate our inner feature processing logics, OpenFold's data processing code has been greatly introduced before feature_processing parts.
 This may cause some problems, because the open source version of OpenFold's multimer has not yet published with comprehensive test.
-If there exists any problem on data processing parts, please feel free to leave a message on [Issue]()
+If there exists any problem on data processing parts, please feel free to leave a message on [Issues](https://github.com/biomap-research/xTrimoMultimer/issues) page.

 AlphaFold's, OpenFold's and, by extension, xTrimoMultimer source code is licensed under the permissive Apache Licence, Version 2.0.

 ## Reference

-(OpenFold, Ahdritz, Gustaf and Bouatta .etc, 2021)[https://github.com/aqlaboratory/openfold/]
+- (OpenFold, Ahdritz, Gustaf and Bouatta .etc, 2021)[https://github.com/aqlaboratory/openfold/]

-(FastFold, Shenggan Cheng, Ruidong Wu and Zhongming Yu .etc)[https://github.com/hpcaitech/FastFold]
+- (FastFold, Shenggan Cheng, Ruidong Wu and Zhongming Yu .etc)[https://github.com/hpcaitech/FastFold]